100yearsahead/StoolClassifier/README.md

 ## ⚠️ Disclaimer (a.k.a.
 Please Don’t Sue Me)

 This is an educational project.
-This model cannot diagnose, treat, or tell your grandma if her lymphocytes are acting up.
-For real medical advice, consult a human prefarbly one with a doctorate in medicine.
+This model cannot diagnose, treat, or tell your friends that their lymphocytes are acting up.
+For real medical advice, consult a human prefearbly one with a doctorate in medicine.

 ---